linuxgurugamer/KSPLoadingScreenManager/GameData/LoadingScreenManager/README.md

 The base configuration settings are as follows:

-* **`debugLogging`** - If `True`, will include extra diagnostic info in the log.
+`debugLogging`** - If `True`, will include extra diagnostic info in the log.
 	* **If you are submitting a log file with regard to a problem, please turn this on first.**
 	* **NOTE**: KSP output logging must be turned on.
-* **`dumpScreens`** - If `True`, dumps a list of installed screens to the log.
+`dumpScreens`** - If `True`, dumps a list of installed screens to the log.
 Mainly for development use.
 	* **NOTE**: `debugLogging` must be `True` for this to work!
-* **`dumpTips`** - If `True`, dumps a list of the "loading tips" for each screen to the log.
+`dumpTips`** - If `True`, dumps a list of the "loading tips" for each screen to the log.
     * This is a borderline game **_SPOILER_** so it is not enabled by default.
     * **NOTE**: `debugLogging` must be `True` for this to work!
-* **`totalSlides`** - Maximum number of slides to show during load (_not_ including the logo).
-Unless you have long load times or are really pressed for memory, you can leave this at the default.
+`totalSlides`** - Maximum number of slides to show during load (_not_ including the logo).
+Unless you
+		have long load times or are really pressed for memory, you can leave this at the default.
 	* This value is the *maximum* number of slides KSP will show.
 	If the specified folder(s) (see below) do not contain enough files, then only the number of files available will be used.
 (Plus the original screens, if included.)
 	* It is also the maximum number of images that will be loaded.
 If you have a fairly short load time and want to save a bit of memory you can lower this.
 	* To show only 1 slide (like current KSP), set this to 1, and set the `displayTime` to be quite large.
 	* Actual # of slides shown depends on loading time and timing settings.
 Typically this will be a lot less than the value here.
 	* The approximate maximum slideshow length (in seconds) will be:
 	* `slidesToAdd * (fadeInTime + displayTime + fadeInTime)`
 	* If this is too low for your load time, the image will be blank for the last portions of loading.
-* **`includeOriginalScreens`** - If `True`, includes the provided KSP screens in the slideshow.
+`includeOriginalScreens`** - If `True`, includes the provided KSP screens in the slideshow.
 	* Whether they are actually shown or not is random.
-* **`forceSlideshowWithNoImageFiles`** - Normally LSM won't try to setup a slideshow if there are no images in the any of the folders, e.g. new KSP players or empty installations.
+`forceSlideshowWithNoImageFiles`** - Normally LSM won't try to setup a slideshow if there are no images in the
+	any of the folders, e.g. new KSP players or empty installations.
 Set to `True` to override this behaviour.
 	* **NOTE**:  This is mainly to allow showing a blank screen during loading.
 Set this to `True`, use a `FOLDER` with no files (see below), and turn `includeOriginalScreens` off, but note _this will cause an error (non-fatal) in KSP_!
-* **`displayTime`** - Time in seconds each slide is to be shown.
+`displayTime`** - Time in seconds each slide is to be shown.
 	* If you only want one image (like KSP shows normally), set this to a really high value.
-* **`fadeInTime`** - Time in seconds for the fade-in & fade-out transitions to a new slide.
+`fadeInTime`** - Time in seconds for the fade-in & fade-out transitions to a new slide.
 	* __NOTE__: Despite the name, KSP seems to have a bug where it uses this for both fades and ignores ``fadeOutTime`` completely.
 The issue was discovered too late to rename the setting.
-* **`fadeOutTime`** - Should be the time in seconds for the fade-out transition after a slide, but isn't - see above.
+`fadeOutTime`** - Should be the time in seconds for the fade-out transition after a slide, but isn't - see above.
-* **`tipTime`** - Time in seconds each "witty loading tip" is to remain showing.
+`tipTime`** - Time in seconds each "witty loading tip" is to remain showing.
 	* Lower this time to see more tips, raise it to see fewer.
-* **`tipsFile`** - If provided, indicates a text file to read custom tips for display during loading.
+`tipsFile`** - If provided, indicates a text file to read custom tips for display during loading.
 Path is relative to the KSP install folder.
 Can be left blank (and is by default) to disable this feature.
 	* File format is one tip per line.
 	* Lines starting with `#` are treated as comments and will be ignored, as will blank lines.
 	* Long tips seem to get wrapped onto multiple lines, but this probably should be avoided.
 Maximum line length is probably dictated by your screen resolution.
-* **`includeOriginalTips`** - If `True`, includes the provided KSP tips during loading.
+`includeOriginalTips`** - If `True`, includes the provided KSP tips during loading.
 	* If `tipsFile` is also provided, the original tips will be added to those from the file.
 Whether they are actually shown or not is random.
 	* Unlike with screens, tips are always adjusted, so if no `tipsFile` is given and this is `False` then the screen will just say "Loading..." for the entire time.

+logoScreen		relative or absolute path to logo screen.
+If relative, it starts in the main game directory logoTip			Tip to show when the logoScreen is being shown.
+If missing, no tip will be shown on the logoScreen

 **`FOLDER` nodes** - Additionally, one or more `FOLDER` nodes should be specified with the following settings inside.
 If no `FOLDER` nodes are present, or on